How to Use the Global Explorers Curriculum: A Quick Start Guide

 - Listen to the Circle Round folk tale and complete the writing exercises.

-- Continue reading or explore optional online resources (such as Mama Lisaโs World or the Quilt of Belonging).
+- Continue reading and explore some of the optional online resources (such as Mama Lisa’s World or the Quilt of Belonging).

 - Wednesday: